Do you want to discover how to access that calm oasis in the core of your being?

 I invite you to come home as often as you can.
 To nurture, cultivate, and stabilize access to your own home ground.

-Class 1: November 8th – Introduction to mindfulness meditation & Core practice instruction
+Class 1: February 8th – Introduction to mindfulness meditation & Core practice instructions

 This course is designed to support new and experienced meditators alike.
 You don’t need any previous experience to participate.